atmin/jtmpl/README.md

     * template contents can be already prerendered by server to save the client some processing and help for SEO
     * if target is a script tag (of type="text/html" or similar), then it is replaced with a div.
 This makes possible directly converting a template, embedded in a clean way, into a DOM node

+* `jtmpl('GET or POST', url, params, callback, options)`

+  It can do request, too, but this is experimental for now.

 * _Deprecated_ `jtmpl(selector)`&mdash;returns an array, just a handy wrapper around `document.querySelectorAll`.
 Will remove this feature, as `jtmpl(string)` syntax will probably be used for something more consistent